Deja Vu in Plots: Leveraging Cross-Session Evidence with Retrieval-Augmented LLMs for Live Streaming Risk Assessment: Conclusion

 \section{Conclusion}

 In this paper, we present Cross-Session Evidence-Aware Retrieval-Augmented Detector~(CS-VAR), a framework for live streaming risk assessment that unifies a lightweight, domain-specific model with an LLM to leverage cross-session behavioral evidence.
 By distilling the LLM’s local-to-global insights into the small model, CS-VAR performs accurate, context-aware risk assessment at the session level while remaining efficient for real-time deployment.
-Extensive offline evaluations demonstrate state-of-the-art performance, and deployment on a major live streaming platform since November 2025 confirms its scalability and practical utility.
+Extensive offline evaluations demonstrate state-of-the-art performance, and online validation confirms its practical utility.
 Beyond accurate detection, CS-VAR generates interpretable signals for moderation, showcasing the value of combining retrieval-augmented LLM reasoning with lightweight models in large-scale industrial applications.